paszu/3DSRepo/Part-5-(arm9loaderhax).md

 14. Go to `http://dukesrg.github.io/2xrsa.html?arm11.bin` on your 3DS
 14. Select Full Install
 15. The installer will now install arm9loaderhax on your device (this is very fast)
+18. Following this, booting to a black screen is normal (Luma3DS cannot boot a 2.1.0 NAND).
 18. Copy your console specific `OTP.bin` from the `/a9lh/` folder on your SD card to a safe location on your computer and back it up to multiple locations (such as online file storage)

 ##### Section III - Configuring Luma3DS